ABiR994/OOP1-JAVA/README.md

 - `Main.java` — Main class used in different exercises.
 - `StringDemo.java` — String handling examples.
 - `Student.java` — Example of a class used in object-oriented exercises.

 ---

+## 🎯 Purpose

+- Practice object-oriented programming concepts in Java
+- Build a personal reference for classes, inheritance, encapsulation, polymorphism, abstraction and arrays
+- Track progress for the OOP1 course

+---

+## 📬 Feedback

+Feel free to explore the code and leave suggestions via GitHub issues.
+This repository is primarily for learning and self-practice.

+---